jtbricker/cassandra_etl/README.md

 Run `pip install -r requirements.txt` to download libraries required in the jupyter notebook.

-To star the notebook.
-Run `jupyer lab`, a browser should start in your current directory and you should be able to interact with the cassandra server running in the docker container.
+To start the notebook.
+Run `jupyter lab`, a browser should start in your current directory and you should be able to interact with the cassandra server running in the docker container.